 Problems With The Size of Hex

 - CoinMarketCap has an evaluation process that attempts to weed out low quality projects that try to jump to the top of the list with artificially large marketcap gaming, where a token is minted with a trillion supply and then the creator wash trades the price up to $1.
 To list in the top 200, a token must be listed on a centralized exchange with material volume, such as Coinbase or Binance.

-- It’s so large, but Schueler and Hexicans always invoke the low price fallacy: “It’s pre-viral because it is only $0.26.”
+- It’s so large, but Heart and Hexicans always invoke the low price fallacy.
+He once tweeted: “It’s pre-viral because it is only $0.26.”
 Bank of America could split their shares 100-to-1 and have a stock market price of $0.47 but that wouldn’t make it any less of a $250 billion company.
 Price has no bearing on future opportunity or cheapness without considering how much supply exists along with it.

 - At its peak, Hex was getting close to challenging the valuation of the platform it’s built on, Ethereum (which reminds me of the Palm Pilot craziness of the Tech Bubble).

 - Having a large market capitalization combined with permanent inflation is an issue.
-Think about how $32 billion*3.69% (June 2022) is about $1.2 billion in new tokens a year that must be absorbed from new buyers.
+Think about how $13 billion*3.69% (Dec 2022) is about $500 million in new tokens a year that must be absorbed from new buyers.
 It’s a dynamic relationship with price; as the price increases it becomes much harder to maintain, but as the price drops, the threshold is easier to meet.
 Presumably many will ‘re-stake’ again and again keeping the supply off the market for a while, but that is only delaying and stacking up the eventual unwind.

 - Trading volume for a token of this size is quite low.
 Price discovery comes from volume and basically any other coin in the top 100 has multiples more.
 You can compare apples-to-apples by taking the volume and dividing by the marketcap.
 A typically this number is between 0.02-0.06 or more.
 As of this writing, Hex’s volume ratio is less than 0.00035 which means it has 1/57th of the trading volume of its peers.